-STEP 2: Written notice by the Sponsor or the School outlining the nature of an identified problem in performance or operations not being met or completed to the satisfaction of either party.
-If the matter is not resolved at Step 2, either party may elect to forward the issue(s) to the next step.

-STEP 3: Meeting between the governing board of the School and the Sponsor's staff or representative to discuss the issue(s) and attempt resolution of same and propose modifications or amendments to the terms and conditions of the Charter.
-If the matter is not resolved at Step 3, either party may elect to forward the issue(s) to the next step.

-STEP 4: An item will be placed upon the agenda of the Sponsor's regular school board meeting to enable the Sponsor to render a final decision regarding the issue(s)which are in dispute.
+- STEP 2: Written notice by the Sponsor or the School outlining the nature of an identified problem in performance or operations not being met or completed to the satisfaction of either party.
+If the matter is not resolved at Step 2, either party may elect to forward the issue(s) to the next step. - STEP 3: Meeting between the governing board of the School and the Sponsor's staff or representative to discuss the issue(s) and attempt resolution of same and propose modifications or amendments to the terms and conditions of the Charter.
+If the matter is not resolved at Step 3, either party may elect to forward the issue(s) to the next step. - STEP 4: An item will be placed upon the agenda of the Sponsor's regular school board meeting to enable the Sponsor to render a final decision regarding the issue(s) which are in dispute.

-Section 14.0: Citations: All Florida Statutes, State Board of Education Rules, or School Board Policies cited herein shall refer to the edition in effect when this Charter is executed or extended, subject to subsequent amendment of such statutes.

-Section 14.P: Headings: The headings in the Charter are for convenience and reference only and in no way define, limit, or describe the scope of the Charter and shall not be considered in the interpretation of the Charter or any provision hereof.

-Section 14.Q: Advice of Counsel: The School and the Sponsor both state that they have been represented by legal counsel in connection with the negotiation and execution of this Charter and each is satisfied with the legal representation it received.

-Section 14.R: Counterparts: This Charter may be executed in any number of counterparts, each of which shall be an original, but all of which together shall constitute one Charter.
+- Section 14.O: Citations: All Florida Statutes, State Board of Education Rules, or School Board Policies cited herein shall refer to the edition in effect when this Charter is executed or extended, subject to subsequent amendment of such statutes. - Section 14.P: Headings: The headings in the Charter are for convenience and reference only and in no way define, limit, or describe the scope of the Charter and shall not be considered in the interpretation of the Charter or any provision hereof. - Section 14.Q: Advice of Counsel: The School and the Sponsor both state that they have been represented by legal counsel in connection with the negotiation and execution of this Charter and each is satisfied with the legal representation it received. - Section 14.R: Counterparts: This Charter may be executed in any number of counterparts, each of which shall be an original, but all of which together shall constitute one Charter. - IN WITNESS WHEREOF, the Parties hereto have executed this Charter School Agreement as of the day and year first above written.

-Section 14.S: Remedial Measures: The School will implement the following remedial measures:

-Section 14.S.4: The School will maintain accurate and updated records on the Sponsor's student information systems for ELLs.

-IN WITNESS WHEREOF, the Parties hereto have executed this Charter School Agreement as of the day and year first above written.